 - a.
-Continue to allocate appropriate City dollars through a funding allocation process to entities that promote diversity and inclusion.
-LEAD - b.
+Continue to allocate appropriate City dollars through a funding allocation process to entities that promote diversity and inclusion. - b.
 Promote events and programs that recognize and celebrate social and cultural diversity.
 PARTNER - c.
-Improve City ranking for LGBT acceptance based on standards created by the Human Rights Campaign.
+Improve City ranking for LGBT acceptance based on standards created by the Human Rights Campaign. - d.

-d.
 Work towards attaining Age-Friendly City designation.
-COLLABORATE

-- e.
+COLLABORATE - e.
 Work with the Human Resources Department to adopt an Equity and Social Justice policy.
 PARTNER - f.
 Provide appropriate diversity, inclusion, and social equity trainings for groups within the community (businesses, non-profits, faith communities, service organizations) and within the City organization.
+PARTNER a.
+Engage in City Plan/TOD (Transit Oriented Development) Plan updates to address social equity issues.

-- .
-An annual increase in affordable housing options. - Improve our LGBTQIA acceptance ranking by 2020, as measured by Human Rights Campaign (HRC). - .
-Establish a consistent collection of equity and inclusion trainings in Talent/Reward, with 50% City staff participation by 2020.
+• An annual increase in affordable housing options.

+- Improve our LGBTQIA acceptance ranking by 2020, as measured by Human Rights Campaign (HRC). - Establish a consistent collection of equity and inclusion trainings in Talent/Reward, with 50% City staff participation by 2020.